JC-San01/DESIGN-AND-DEVELOPMENT-OF-ARM-WEARABLE-DEVICE-FOR-6-DOF-AUGMENTATION/README.md

 # Design and Development of Arm Wearable Device for 6-DOF Augmentation
 ## 🤖 KUKA LBR iiwa 14 R820 - IMU-Based Motion Control

-Real-time control of a 6-DOF robot arm using dual MPU9250 9-DOF sensors with sensor fusion, PyBullet simulation, and live GUI visualization.
+Real-time control of a 6-DOF robot arm using dual MPU9250 sensors with sensor fusion, PyBullet simulation, and live GUI visualization.

 ## 🎯 Overview

 This project enables intuitive robot arm control through natural human arm movements using two MPU9250 sensors mounted on the upper arm and forearm.
-The system performs real-time sensor fusion (gyroscope + magnetometer) to eliminate drift in the yaw axis, providing accurate joint angle estimation without positional drift over time.
+The system performs real-time sensing to eliminate drift in the yaw axis, providing accurate joint angle estimation without positional drift over time.

 ## ✨ Features